your French knitting companion

 Brackets [ ]

-Usually indicate a sequence to repeat.
+Brackets indicate a sequence of stitches to work as a unit and repeat.

-"[K2, P2] 4 times" means you work K2, P2, then repeat that sequence three more times (for 4 total repetitions).
+"[K2, P2] 4 times" means work K2, P2 once, then repeat three more times for 4 total repetitions โ€” resulting in 16 stitches worked.
+Brackets are often nested inside larger repeat sections, so read carefully.

 Asterisks *